 Risk could be that said people would disguise themselves as some people you might know, or use their media channels to message you and get some information like that.

 Masking their usernames as officials of the forum, chat, server etc.

 Same rules apply, block the user from contacting you, report the account and do not reply, open any links, download any files from such accounts.
 Always double check on why would you be asked to do something from said individual, even if he is you long time social media friend.

-Malware/programs- this is one of the more flashier ways on how scammers try and manipulate you to pay, disclose information or get access to your information or systems.
+Malware/programs- This is one of the more known ways on how bad actors try and manipulate you to pay, disclose information or get access to your information or systems.